 Peanut Butter Chocolate Pudding Cookies

 I’ve been on a crazy cookie kick as of lately.
 I’m so pumped up about my cookie cookbook releasing on Halloween, it’s basically all that has been on my brain.
 That’s pretty much my reasoning for all of the cookie recipes.
 Everyone loves them too!
-Just a couple days ago, a lady messaged me on facebook to let me know that she loved all my recipes especially my cookies.
+Just a couple of days ago, a lady messaged me on facebook to let me know that she loved all my recipes especially my cookies.
 It feels great to receive that kind of love from you folks.

 As I was making these cookies, it hit me that I need to start working on some “how to” posts.
 This first one that I have lined, that has inspired me to start this has sort of post, has left me clueless on what to title it.
 I’ll work on that tomorrow, maybe.